Jordan-Pierce/CoralNet-Toolbox/Tools/CoralNet_Crawler/README.md

 only needs to enter them in manually, or by copying and pasting them when prompted).
 Next, the script will find all `SOURCE_IDs` that contain those `Labelsets` and use CoralNet Crawler to download each one.

+Overall, the CoralNet Crawler and the Download CoralNet script offer researchers convenient ways to access and download CoralNet data for further analysis and processing.